JooNiv/QCut/README.md

 `[0.932540 0.717683 0.386038 0.775063]`

-### Running on FiQCI

-For running on real hardware using the Lumi supercomputer follow the instructions [here](https://docs.csc.fi/computing/quantum-computing/running-quantum-jobs/).
-If you are used to using Qiskit on jupyter notebooks it is recommended to use the [Lumi web interface](https://docs.lumi-supercomputer.eu/runjobs/webui/).

-### Running on other hardware

-Running on other providers such as IBM is untested at the moment but as long as the hardware can be accessed with Qiskit QCut should be compatible.

-## Probability distributions
+### Probability distributions

-A cut experiment estimates expectation values, so there are no counts of the uncut circuit to tally.
-The distribution over a chosen set of qubits can still be recovered from them.
+A cut experiment estimates expectation values, so there are no counts to tally, but the distribution over a chosen set of qubits can still be recovered from them.
 Pass `qubits` instead of `observables`:

 ```python
 cut_experiment = ck.get_experiment_circuits(cut_circuit, qubits=[0, 1])